Chances are you already own a great planetary imaging camera, but didn’t know it.

 Using Movie Crop Mode, the video is recorded directly to the camera’s memory card and doesn’t require an additional computer at the scope.
 The high 60-fps rate in Movie Crop Mode allows you to take lots of frames in a short period of time before your target planet rotates enough to blur detail.
 This gives you more frames to pick from, and thus more of a chance to get really sharp results.

 Most DSLR cameras record high-definition video using H.264 video compression in MOV format to maximize the length of video that can be recorded to the media card.
 Unfortunately, popular stacking programs, such as RegiStax and AutoStakkert!
 2, can’t open these MOV files directly.
-I use a program called SUPER to convert these files to an uncompressed AVI format that my stacking program can then open.
+Free, open-source programs such as VirtualDub can convert these files to an uncompressed AVI format that my stacking program can then open.
 Be warned though: uncompressed AVI files can be gigantic compared to the compressed MOV files out of the camera.